Learn about different kinds of animals, experience them up close, and see how they fit into the natural world.

-There are a number of animals in the Animal Discovery Room that have served us well for many years and are now ready to retire from the world of education.
-In some cases, we have more of one species than we really need.
-We are looking for permanent homes for these wonderful animals.
+The Animal Discovery Room contains a number of animals that have served us well for many years and that are now ready to retire from the world of education.
+In some cases, we have more of one species than we actually need.
+So we look for permanent homes for these wonderful animals.
 A small adoption fee helps ensure that each animal goes to a family that is ready to take on the responsibility of adoption.
 Below is a current list of adoptable animals as well as criteria for adopting them.

 Sorry, there are no animals available for adoption at this time.

 |Sorry, there are no animals available for adoption at this time.|

-Criteria For Adopting
+Criteria for Adopting

 - You must set up a time with the Animal Discovery Room Manager to talk about species-specific enclosure requirements and the animal's husbandry needs and history.* See Contact Us page for general contact information.

-- You must pay the $15.00 adoption fee for most animals.
-Mice are a $5.00 flat adoption fee, regardless of how many are adopted at once.
-Rats are $5.00 each.
+- You must pay the $15 adoption fee for most animals.
+Mice are a $5 flat adoption fee, regardless of how many are adopted at once.
+Rats are $5 each.

 *Note: Not all adoptable animals are recommended for households with small children.